ablyss74/docker_stuff/compiz docker.md

-# Install compiz Docker container and xfce desktop on Clear Linux for wobbly windows and other special effects.
-# Tested with X11 and Nvidia driver installed.
+# Install compiz Docker container and xfce desktop on Clear Linux for wobbly windows and other special effects.\r\n Tested with X11 and Nvidia driver installed.
-# Not fully tested on wayland or Nouveau
+## Not fully tested on wayland or Nouveau

 ### Install xfce4-desktop and Docker #Kde Plasma works too but in this example xfce4 is used.